JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 >
 {type="tip"}

-Object expressions and object declarations are best used for scenarios when:
+Object declarations and object expressions are best used for scenarios when:

 * **Using singletons for shared resources:** You need to ensure that only one instance of a class exists throughout the application.
 For example, managing a database connection pool.
 * **Creating factory methods:** You need a convenient way to create instances efficiently.
-[Companion objects](#companion-objects) allow you to define class-level methods and properties tied to a class, simplifying the creation and management of these instances.
+[Companion objects](#companion-objects) allow you to define class-level functions and properties tied to a class, simplifying the creation and management of these instances.
 * **Modifying existing class behavior temporarily:** You want to modify the behavior of an existing class without the need to create a new subclass.
 For example, adding temporary functionality to an object for a specific operation.
 * **Type-safe design is required:** You require one-time implementations of interfaces or [abstract classes](classes.md#abstract-classes) using object expressions.